 2.7.
-Changes in accounting policies and disclosures New and amended standards
+Changes in accounting policies and disclosures New and amended standards i) Ind AS 116, Leases

-The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2023 dated 31 March 2023 to amend the following Ind AS which are effective for annual periods beginning on or after 1 April 2023.

-The Company applied for the first-time these amendments.
+The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2024 to amend the following Ind-AS which are effective for annual periods beginning on or after 1st April 2024.
+The Company has applied these amendments for the first time in the financial statements.